-PGR2.1.1 In higher education, levels of learning and achievement are described in the Frameworks for Higher Education Qualifications of degree awarding bodies published by the OAA.
+PGR2.1.1 In higher education, levels of learning and achievement are described in the Frameworks for Higher Education Qualifications of degree awarding bodies published by the QAA.

-https://www.gaa.ac.uk/docs/gaa/quality-code/qualifications-frameworks.pdf
+www.gaa.ac.uk/en/Publications/Documents/gualifications-frameworks.pdf

 PGR2.1.2 Qualification descriptors are used to describe the relative intellectual demands, complexity, depth and independent learning associated with a particular level of learning.
 To gain an award students are expected to be able to demonstrate that they meet the outcomes and have developed the wider skills, abilities and attributes set out in the descriptor for that qualification level.